Alfred Tarski: Truth in formalized languages

 In 1933, Tarski published a very long paper in Polish, titled "Pojęcie prawdy w językach nauk dedukcyjnych", "Setting out a mathematical definition of truth for formal languages."
 The 1935 German translation was titled "Der Wahrheitsbegriff in den formalisierten Sprachen", "The concept of truth in formalized languages", sometimes shortened to "Wahrheitsbegriff".
 An English translation appeared in the 1956 first edition of the volume Logic, Semantics, Metamathematics.
 This collection of papers from 1923 to 1938 is an event in 20th-century analytic philosophy, a contribution to symbolic logic, semantics, and the philosophy of language.
 For a brief discussion of its content, see Convention T (and also T-schema).

-Some recent philosophical debate examines the extent to which Tarski's theory of truth for formalized languages can be seen as a correspondence theory of truth.
+A philosophical debate examines the extent to which Tarski's theory of truth for formalized languages can be seen as a correspondence theory of truth.
 The debate centers on how to read Tarski's condition of material adequacy for a true definition.
 That condition requires that the truth theory have the following as theorems for all sentences p of the language for which truth is being defined: